• There are no suggestions because the search field is empty.

 Another important distinction between active and inactive workflows is that your ability to edit active workflows is severely restricted.
 Only the workflow description can be edited; you cannot change the name or the statuses associated with steps.
 In addition, you can only add an outgoing transition to a step if the step already has outgoing transitions defined.

-How to Get the Most Out of Workflows
+Tips for Getting the Most Out of Jira Workflows

 Teams that use Jira can take advantage of workflows to help visualize, organize, and track the progress of complex processes.
 However, simply creating a workflow and associating it with a project is not enough.
 You need to ensure that you’re using workflows to define efficient processes that accurately reflect your organization’s activities.
 Here are some best practices to follow when using workflows in Jira.